necusjz/p/_posts/Design-a-Web-Crawler.md

 - HTML Downloader
 - Robustness
 - Extensibility
-- Detect and avoid problematic content.
+- Detect and avoid problematic content

 ### DFS vs. BFS
 You can think of the web as a directed graph where web pages serve as nodes and hyperlinks (URLs) as edges.
 The crawl process can be seen as traversing a directed graph from one web page to others.
 Two common graph traversal algorithms are DFS and BFS.
 However, DFS is usually not a good choice because the depth of DFS can be very deep.